alynea/memory-game/README.md

 ## Challenge

-This is a  game that challenges the user to match the cards in less times with the least moves.
+This is a  game that challenges the user to match the cards in less time with the least moves.

 ## How to play